jonathanzhou1/jonathanzhou1.github.io/README.md

 # jonathanzhou1.github.io
 My personal website hosted at jonathanzhou.me

-Coded in HTML/CSS + JavaScript using the Bootstrap Library!
+Coded in HTML/CSS + JavaScript utilizing the Bootstrap Library!

 Attributions are on webpage, source code, and may be here in the ReadMe.